-These three phases of the software development process, or the software development lifecycle (SDLC), are:
+These three phases of the software release process are:

 And they are one of the most easily overlooked features in online application builders, even though their impact on the quality of and the continuous delivery of the application is tremendous.

-The phase where code is written, bugs are fixed and new features are implemented.
+The phase where code is written, bugs are fixed, and new features are implemented.
 This is the phase where software is actively being developed.
 This environment is sometimes also referred to as a sandbox.